Performance improvement: Corporate or Commercial

-Performance improvement plans
+Performance Improvement Plans (PIPs)

-If an employee's performance is unsatisfactory, the employer may set out a performance improvement plan (PIP) to help the employee improve.
+If an employee's performance is unsatisfactory, the employer may implement a performance improvement plan (PIP).
 This may be because the employee is failing to meet the goals for their role or due to other problems such as poor behavior or interpersonal skills.
-A PIP is usually a written document and it should clarify expectations for the employee, explain how the employee is failing to meet them, lay out what improvements are expected, explain whether and how managers will support the employee in improving and indicate what the consequences will be if the employee fails to improve.
-The expected improvements should be specific and measurable and consequences for failing to meet them might include a transfer, demotion or termination.
+A PIP is typically a written document outlining clear expectations for the employee, explaining how the employee is failing to meet them, laying out what improvements are expected, explaining how managers will support the employee in improving, and indicating what the consequences will be if the employee fails to improve.
+These requirements are typically specific and measurable, and consequences for failing to meet them might include a transfer, demotion, or termination.

 Typically, the employee's manager and someone from human resources would meet with the employee to discuss the PIP.
-According to Donald L. Kirkpatrick, a PIP should be developed by the manager and the employee together, because it requires both of their participation in order to be successful.
-The American Society for Human Resource Management recommends that "a PIP should be used when there is a commitment to help the employee improve", not just as a way to prepare to terminate the employee, but some companies do use PIPs simply as a way to start a termination.
+According to Donald L. Kirkpatrick, a PIP should be developed by the manager and the employee together because it requires both of their participation in order to be successful.

+The American Society for Human Resource Management recommends that "a PIP should be used when there is a commitment to help the employee improve", not just as a way to prepare to terminate the employee.
+In practice, however, many companies opt to use a PIP as a means to start or accelerate a desired termination.
+In the US, at the scheduled end of a PIP, only about 15% of employees have successfully completed the PIP; the other 85% do not.
+Most either get fired or quit by the end of it.
+In the US, some employees claim medical leave during the PIP time period, particularly for stress, sometimes as a means of triggering disability-related rules.

 Methods

 Performance is an abstract concept and must be represented by concrete, measurable goals or objectives.
-For example, a baseball player's performance is abstract as it encompasses various activities.
-Batting average is a concrete measure of a particular performance attribute for a particular game role, batting, for the game of baseball.
+For example, a baseball player's performance is abstract, as it encompasses various activities.
+Batting average is a concrete measure of a particular performance attribute for a particular game role.

-Performance assumes an actor of some kind, but the actor could be an individual person or a group of people acting in concert.
-The performance platform is the infrastructure or devices used in the performance act.
+Performance may involve an individual or a group acting collectively.
+The performance platform refers to the infrastructure, tools, or systems used to carry out the activity.

-There are two main ways to improve performance: improving the measured attribute by using the performance platform more effectively, or by improving the measured attribute by modifying the performance platform, which in turn allows a given level of use to be more effective in producing the desired output.
+Performance improvement can be approached by optimizing the use of existing platforms or by modifying the platform itself in order to enable more effective outcomes.

-For instance, in several sports such as tennis and golf, there have been technological improvements in the apparatuses used.
-The improved apparatus in turn allows players to achieve better performance with no improvement in skill by purchasing new equipment.
-The apparatus, the golf club and golf ball or the tennis racket, provide the player with a higher theoretical performance limit.
+For instance, in sports such as tennis and golf, there have been technological improvements in the equipment.
+The improved equipment, in turn, allows players to achieve better performance with no improvement in skill.
+The equipment itself, the golf club or the tennis racket, provides the player with a higher theoretical performance limit.

 Performance is a measure of the results achieved.
 Performance efficiency is the ratio between effort expended and results achieved.
-The difference between current performance and the theoretical performance limit is the performance improvement zone.
+The difference between current performance and the theoretical performance limit is called the performance improvement zone.

-Another way to think of performance improvement is to see it as improvement in four potential areas:
+Another way to consider performance improvement is as improvement in four potential areas: